AdaptiveCpp/AdaptiveCpp/README.md

 * NVIDIA GPUs via CUDA
 * AMD GPUs via HIP/ROCm

+hipSYCL supports compiling source files into a single binary that can run on all these backends when building against appropriate clang distributions.
+See here for details on the hipSYCL [compilation model](doc/compilation.md).

 The following image illustrates how hipSYCL fits into the wider SYCL implementation ecosystem:
 ![SYCL implementations](/doc/img/sycl-targets.png)